-I posted this at my blog and wanted to see if I could get a discussion started about this.
+I posted this on my blog Sweet Savage Flame and wanted to see if I could get a discussion going about this.
 Men unabashedly embrace their pulp-fiction roots.
 Why can’t women?

 I just realized I had A Heart So Wild on my Kindle and since I hadn’t read it in 25 years why not give it a re-read?
 And you know what?
 I loved this book more the second time than the first.

 -Heroine & hero “meet” when the heroine is getting sexually assaulted by an outlaw, and hero shoots the bad guy dead.

 -Enigmatic hero with a mysterious and tragic past.

 -The heroine needs a gunslinger to guide her through hostile Indian territory to find her missing father.

 -Hero fights, beats, kills men who try to kidnap or try to rape heroine.